domvwt/msc-thesis/thesis/thesis.md

 bibliography: ./thesis/thesis.bib
 reference-section-title: References
 abstract: |
     **Abstract** --
-    Governments and financial institutions are at risk of tax evasion and financial fraud due to obfuscation and fraudulent declaration of business ownership.
-This study investigates the use of graph neural networks (GNNs) for detecting anomalous business relationships in a data set of company ownership information.
-We use a public data set of UK businesses and shareholders, with anomalies simulated by semi-random edge shuffling, and compare the performance of supervised machine learning algorithms in identifying anomalous nodes.
-Both GraphSAGE [@hamiltonInductiveRepresentationLearning2018] and kGNN [@morrisWeisfeilerLemanGo2021] models outperformed the benchmark gradient-boosted tree ensemble, with kGNN outperforming GraphSAGE on this task.
-Our results suggest GNNs are a promising approach for detecting anomalous business relationships.
+    Illegitimate and erroneous declaration of business ownership is a problem for governments and financial institutions worldwide, resulting in tax evasion, fraud, and the general facilitation of criminal activity.
+We compare the performance of Graph Neural Networks and a gradient-boosted tree ensemble in identifying simulated anomalous owners in a public dataset of UK businesses and shareholders.
+Both GraphSAGE [@hamiltonInductiveRepresentationLearning2018] and kGNN [@morrisWeisfeilerLemanGo2021] models outperform the gradient-boosted tree ensemble, with kGNN outperforming GraphSAGE on this task.
 We propose a set of recommendations for practitioners interested in applying GNNs to fraud detection tasks and discuss avenues for further work.
     \newpage
 header-includes:
     - \usepackage{longtable}\setlength{\LTleft}{1em}